-(See also Non-degree credit courses p.
-66)
+(See also Non-degree Credit Courses, p.
+59).

 ENG 101 Composition I. 3 cr.
-A writing yourse that focuses on the basic techniques of composition, on the composing process with attention to drafts and revisions, and on coherence and organization of student essays.
-Prereq: a grade of C or better in Basics of Composition or exemption through a sufficiently high placement test score.
+A writing course that focuses on the basic techniques of composition, on the composing process with attention to drafts and revisions and on coherence and organization of student essays.
+Prerag: a grade of C or better in Basics of Composition or exemption through a sufficiently high placement test score.

 ENG 102 Composition II.
-8 on A rhetoric course that focuses on writing which presents information and ideas effectively, with attention to the essay and techniques of documentation.
-Emphasis will be on academic writing which is applicable across the composition.
-Prereq: ENG 101 or exemption through sufficiently high placement test score.
-PR

-ENG 201 Interimediate Composition.
 3 cr.
+A rhelond course that focusos on writing which presents information and ideas offectively, with attention to the essay and techniques of documentation.
+Emphasis will be on academic writing which is applicable ecross the curriculum Prereq: ENG 101 or examption through sufficiently high placement test acore.
+FR.

-A dourse davoted to the theory and practice of writing prose that presents information and ideas and is intended to inform and/or persuade.
-Emphasis will be placed on ocherent organization, clear and forceful phrasting, logical thinking, and other aspects of effective communication.
-Prerset: ENG-102, ENG-202, or cons. jostr.
+ENG 201 intermediate Composition.
+3 cr.
+A course devolen to the liheory and practice of writing prose that presents information and ideas and is intended to inform and/ or persuade.
+Emphasis will be placed on coherent organization, clear and torgeful phrasting, logical thinking and other aspects of effective communication.
+Prereq: ENG 102, ENG 202 or cons. instr.
 EL.

 ENG 202 Writing about Literature.
-S or Studying and writing about various types of literature.
-Helps students develop the ability to write critical, analytical, and explicative papers about literature.
-Prereq: ENG 102, ENG 201, or cons. instr.
-HFAVPT.
+3 cr.
+Studying and writing about various types of literature.
+Helps students develop the ability to write critical, analytical and explicative papers about literature.
+Prereq; ENG 102, ENG 201 micons. instr.
+HFA/PT.

 ENG 203 Creative Writing I. 3 cr.
-Chiefy devoted to writing and studying one or more of the following: fiction, poetry, and drama.
-Prerag: ENG 102, ENG 202, or cons. instr.
+Chiefly devoted to writing and studying one or more of the following: fiction, poetry and drama.
+Prereq: ENG 102, ENG 202 or cons.
+Instr.
 EL.

-ENG 204 Creative Writing II, 3 cr.
+ENG 204 Creative Writing II.
+3 cr.
 A continuation of ENG 203.
-Preveq: ENG 203 or cons.
+Prereq: ENG 203 or cons.
 Instr.
+FL.

+ENG 205 Technical Writing, 3 or.
+The study and practice of the techniques of schieving breviry, clarity and fluency in technical proce with emphasis on generating reports, letters, proposals and other technical writing forms.
+Particularly appropriate for students in science, engineering, architecture and other applied sciences.
+Prereq: ENG 101 ENG 102 or cons.
+Instr.
 EL.

-ENG 206 Technical Writing.
+ENG 210 Business Communication.
 3 cr.
-The study and practice of the techniques of achieving brewly, clarity, and fluency in technical prose with emphasis on generating reports, letters, proposals, and other technical writing forms.
-Particularly appropriate for students in science, engineering, architecture, and other applied sciences.
-Prereq: ENG 101, ENG 102, or cons. instr.
-EL

-ENG 210 Business Communication, 3 cr.
 (Same as BUS 210.)
 Study and practice of the techniques of achieving clarity, brevity and effectiveness in business communication.
-Planning, oreparation, critiquing of business letters, memoranda, short and long reports, resumes, manuals of procedure, and oral reports.
-Prereg.
-ENG 102 or const.
-Instr.
-ELWE
+Planning, preparation, critiquing of business leiters, memoranda, short and long reports, resumes, menuals of procedure and oral reports, Prereq: ENG 102 or cons. instr.
+EL/ WE.

+ENG 228 Introduction to the English Language, 3 or.
+A beginning course in the study of the English language, concerned with subjects such as the history and structure of the language, development of dictionaries, changing meanings of words and types of grammar.
+An elective open to froshmen but not as a substitute for ENG 101, ENG 102 or ENG 202.
+EL

-ENG 220 Introduction to the English Language.
+ENG 250 Introduction to Literature.
 3 cr.
-A beginning course in the study of the English language, concerned with subjects such as the history and structure of the language, development of dictionaries, changing meanings of words, and types of grammar.
-An elective open to freshmen but not as a substitute for ENG 101, ENG 102, or ENG 202, EL.

-ENG 250 Introduction to Literature.
-3 ct.
-Intensive analysis of literature, including poetry, drama, and flotion, using representative types, primarily from several periods of English and American literature.
-Not open to students with credit in ENG 251, ENG 253, or ENG 255, Proreq: ENG 101 (or exemption based on placement test score) or ENG 102 ni cons.
+Intensive analysis of literature, including poetry, drama and fiction, using representative types, primarily from several periode of English and American literature.
+Not open to students with credit in ENG 251, ENG 253 or ENG 255.
+Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. (nstr.
+HEA/PT

+ENG 251 Introduction to Dramatic Literature.
+3 of Intensive analysis of dramatic literature using representative types, primarily from several periods of English and American drama, Prereg: ENG 101 (or exemption based on placement tost score) or ENG 102 or cons.
 Instr.
-HFA/PT.

-ENG 251 Introduction to Dramatic Literature.
-3 cr.
-Intensive analysis of dramatic literature using representative lypes, primarily from several periods of English and American drama.
-Prereg: ENG 101 (or exemption based on placement test score) or ENG 102 or cone, instr.
-HEA/PT.
+HFA/ PT.